 EMPLOYMENT: Whether the jobs categories are unskilled or require a high skill-set, this nation has a long history of using immigrants to displace Black labor in the workplace.
 As examples: the U.S. Depart.
 Of Commerce reported that when the Civil War ended, of the 120,000 skilled craftsmen and artisans, over 100,000 of them were Black Americans.
 By the mid-1890s, new immigration policies bought in 26 million immigrants who blocked Black opportunities and totally displaced them in skilled crafts, farming and businesses.
-The effects of never corrected economic exclusion are cumulative and passed down generation to generation.
 Today, nearly 50 percent of the workers who fill highly technical jobs are immigrants recruited and hired under the H-1B visa program for both government and private corporations.
-Since 2007, when Blacks had a national structural unemployment rate of 35 percent, and Hispanic unemployment was 4.5 percent, yet approximately 48 percent of all new hires were Hispanics immigrants.
+Since 2007, when Blacks had a national structural unemployment rate of 35 percent, and Hispanic unemployment was 4.5 percent, approximately 48 percent of all new hires were Hispanics immigrants.
 Government and private businesses have yet to target Blacks for employment opportunities as they do for immigrants.

 AFFIRMATIVE ACTION AND PUBLIC POLICIES: Affirmative action programs were, or originally intended, to be corrective actions for handicapping conditions and injustices imposed on 22 generations of Black Americans.
 Public policies that ignore the exceptional history of Native Black Americans, and equate them to newly arriving immigrants compounds historical racial injustices and are illegal.
-There is no mandate to benefit immigrants over Native Blacks.
+There is no mandate to benefit immigrants over native Blacks.

 To date, the nation has not complied with either the 13th or 14th Amendments to the Constitution or the 1866 civil rights laws.
-To develop immigration policies that will follow the

-Constitution regarding Blacks and build a stronger America, immigration policies should be based on the following understandings:
+To develop immigration policies that will follow the Constitution regarding Blacks and build a stronger America, immigration policies should be based on the following understandings:

 - Newton's 3rd law of motion says that for every action there is an equal and opposite reaction.
-Opportunities provided to immigrants are opportunities denied to Native Blacks.
-That disparity must be the central focus of our nation's immigration policies. - Legal and illegal immigrants have made Blacks a permanent minority-loser in a majority wins society. - Original intent of 13th, 14th Amendments and the 1866 civil rights laws was to protect Black Americans. - Historically, Black leaders recognized the harm to their people and opposed open-door immigration policies until the 1960s civil rights movement, which after a few years lost its focus on Blacks. - Immigration policies should establish Protected Class status for Blacks similar to that of American Indians. - The immigration policies of the Dream Act for Childhood Arrivals (DACA) has already had a negative impact on Black Americans and will continue to elevate immigrants over Blacks.
-DACA harms Native Blacks, is unconstitutional and should be opposed by Blacks. - Reform existing immigration laws to treat Haitian refugees equal to Cuban and other migrating people. - Disallow immigrant status to be an eligibility criterion for Affirmative Action programs. - Government policies should increase the quota of immigrants of Black African descent. - Include in all education and citizenship training programs, courses about Black history so that incoming immigrants gain knowledge of the contributions Native Blacks have made to this nation.
+Opportunities provided to immigrants are opportunities denied to native Blacks.
+That disparity must be central to our nation's immigration policies - Legal and illegal immigrants have made Blacks a permanent minority-loser in a majority wins society. - Original intent of 13th, 14th Amendments and the 1866 civil rights laws was to protect Black Americans. - Historically, Black leaders recognized the harm to their people and opposed open-door immigration policies until the 1960s civil rights movement, which after a few years lost its focus on Blacks. - Immigration policies should establish Protected Class status for Blacks similar to that of American Indians. - DACA immigration policies have already had a negative impact on Black Americans and will continue to elevate immigrants over Blacks with the attendant harmful effects.
+DACA is unconstitutional and should be opposed. - Reform existing immigration laws to treat Haitian refugees equal to Cuban and other migrating people. - Prohibit eligibility of immigrants for Affirmative Action programs and benefits. - Government policies should increase the quota of immigrants of Black African descent to 1⁄2 of one percent. - Include in all education and citizenship training programs, courses about Black history so that incoming immigrants gain knowledge of the contributions native Blacks have made to this nation.